tkaprol/postage-plugin/readme.md

 ## Contents

-The WordPress Plugin Boilerplate includes the following files:
+The WordPress Plugin includes the following files:

 * `.gitignore`.
 Used to exclude certain files from the repository.
-* `CHANGELOG.md`.
-The list of changes to the core project.
 * `README.md`.
 The file that you’re currently reading.
-* A `plugin-name` directory that contains the source code - a fully executable WordPress plugin.

 ## Features